 Basically, these are individual website pages that structure website taxonomy.
 In online stores, categories and sub-categories are normally used to classify products or services by grouping them together in one place.

 Category pages help in improving store navigation, usability and internal search mechanisms, which all results in enhancing the overall customers’ shopping experience.
 What is more, while playing the role of a transit point, a category page can be optimized to solidify visitors’ purchase intent and convert them into buyers.

-From this article, you will learn how to avoid most common mistakes while creating pages of this type.
-Also, we’ll tell you how to improve efficiency of your existing site categories and subcategories.
+From this article, you will learn how to avoid the most common mistakes while creating pages of this type.
+Also, we’ll tell you how to improve the efficiency of your existing site categories and subcategories.